-Do you ever wish that you could improve the level of discussion, civility, and value generated in your comments sections or online community?
+Have you tried building an online community and failed?
+Do you ever wish that you could improve the level of discussion, civility, and value generated in your comments sections?

 Andrew is a writer, editor and storyteller based in New York City.
 He currently runs the Coral Project at Vox.